OutSystems Security Overview

 Applications built with OutSystems benefit from an extra level of security in the application code itself.
 As visual application models are translated into standard .NET code, OutSystems uses secure code patterns that protect applications from common web and mobile application vulnerabilities.

 OutSystems allows developers to override the default secure code patterns for advanced customization scenarios.
 In this case, OutSystems security checks proactively warn developers of potential security issues as they publish their applications.

 To systematically ensure high-security standards for generated applications, OutSystems leverages security assessment tools as part of the automated quality assurance process for every product release.
-Integration with static code analysis tools has been set up for automatic code vulnerability scans during regression testing.
+Integration with market-leading static code analysis tools has been set up for automatic code vulnerability scans during regression testing.
 These tests support an aggressive criteria for release acceptance, which requires fixes to all critical, high, and medium reported code vulnerabilities.
 This ensures that the generated code is inherently secure.

 When new code vulnerabilities are found in generated code, fixes are included in subsequent releases of OutSystems.
 After upgrading their current OutSystems release, customer applications automatically incorporate the new security fixes, reducing the cost of maintaining OutSystems applications.

 Additionally, OutSystems complies with and accelerates the implementation of common security requirements:

 OutSystems visual editor warns the developer at design-time about potentially unsafe application patterns.
 Detected risks include code injection attacks, cross-site scripting, unvalidated redirects, and violation of data isolation when querying different databases.